Rah Digga: Acting

 Rah Digga first appeared in Da Hip Hop Witch (2000), playing a fictionalized version of herself.
 She was then cast in the film Thirteen Ghosts (2001) alongside Tony Shalhoub, F. Murray Abraham, Shannon Elizabeth and Matthew Lillard in her first real acting role.
 In the same year, she also appeared alongside Beyoncé and Joy Bryant in MTV's Carmen: A Hip Hopera (2001).
 In 2003 and 2009, she was featured in the documentary films Queens of Hip Hop (with Salt-N-Pepa) and Say My Name (with Erykah Badu, Jean Grae, Miz Korona, Remy Ma, and MC Lyte, among others).
 Additionally, Digga has appeared as a guest star on The Mo'Nique Show.
-Digga is a cast member of the film "Stars" (2022), Directed by Mars Roberge.
+Digga is a cast member of the film Stars (2022), directed by Mars Roberge.

 Public image and personal life

 Rah Digga has been called "one of rap's most prominent women MCs" by AllMusic and "one of hip hop's most skilled female MCs" in the book How to Rap.

 She was in a relationship with fellow rapper Young Zee.
 The couple has a daughter named Sativa, born in 1997.

+She married partner Troy Weeks during LL Cool J's "Rock the Bells" cruise in November 2023.
+The ceremony was officiated by fellow rapper Big Daddy Kane.